chaseruskin/legoHDL/ROADMAP.md

 - [ ] allow ability to open a script by specifying script 'alias' name `legohdl open master -script`
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market

 - [ ] assess tradeoff: delete any git version tags that aren't valid but were identified? -> only really concerned with using existing repos

-- [!] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations
+- [ ] have a way to see what version was used when using a block's 'latest' (no version specified) -> (show a directory?) -> (OR transform the base installation -> leaning yes)

 - [ ] graph command but -upstream option (returns all blocks that are effected/use this block)

 - [ ] produce error log when trying to make 'new' with a remote repo that isn't empty

-- [ ] have some way of notifying user that a block is missing from installations when trying to export
+- [-] have some way of notifying user that a block is missing from installations when trying to export -> is somewhat implemented as a warning in some cases if it has the library available but can't find the unit name

 - [-] add series of prompts to release command before actually doing anything